-- DIY Your Car Issues
+DIY Your Car Issues

 Paying Too Much Tax

 There aren’t many times when paying someone else to do something for you will save you money, but hiring a tax resolution and accounting firm is one of them.
 The reason is simple: paying tax is an overly complicated thing to do, which is why you’re better off with someone who knows the little loopholes, knows how to reduce your tax bill and knows that you’ll be saving money even though you’re paying them.
 That’s got to be a good investment.

-- Hunger-Fuelled Grocery Shopping
+Hunger-Fueled Grocery Shopping

 Expiration Dates As Law

 Instead of listening to the all-too-worried-about-a-lawsuit-expiration-date on your perishable foods, why not trust your nose and eyes.
 Yup.
 Usually, if food has gone bad, you will see visible signs (color change etc) and catch a funky whiff.
 By doing this, you will stop adding to the massive food waste problem and stop wasting money for no good reason.
 The other thing you can do is use your freezer better.
-If something does go off soon, chuck it in the freezer until the day you want to eat it.
+If something does expire soon, put it in the freezer until the day you want to eat it.
 Simple.
 Effective.
 Money-saving.

 What are some other money savings ideas we might have missed?